 Qualified business income deduction.
-For tax years beginning after 2017, individuals, estates, and trusts may be entitled to a deduction of up to 20% of their qualified business income from a trade or business.
-For more information, see section 199A and Pub.
-535, Business Expenses.
-Also see Codes V through Z. Qualified business income deduction, under Box 17.
+Individuals and some estates and trusts may be entitled to a deduction of up to 20% of their qualified business income from a trade or business.
+For more information, see Code V. Section 199A information, under Box 17.
 Other Information.

 S corporation shareholder deferral of tax (section 965(i)).
-A shareholder of an S corporation may elect under section 965(i) to defer payment of its section 965 net tax liability with respect to an S corporation until the shareholder's tax year which includes a triggering event with respect to the section 965 net tax liability.
-Triggering events include (1) the corporation ceases to be an S corporation, (2) a liquidation or sale of substantially all assets of the S corporation, a cessation of business by the S corporation, the S corporation ceases to exist, or any similar circumstance, and (3) a transfer of any share of stock in the S corporation.
+A shareholder of an S corporation may have elected under section 965(i) to defer payment of its section 965 net tax liability, with respect to an S corporation, until the shareholder's tax year that includes a triggering event with respect to the section 965 net tax liability.
+Triggering events include (1) the corporation ceases to be an S corporation; (2) a liquidation or sale of substantially all assets of the S corporation, a cessation of business by the S corporation, the S corporation ceases to exist, or any similar circumstance; and (3) a transfer of any share of stock in the S corporation.